 Fast Track Option

 Fast-track your Certificate in Computer Security and Digital Forensics.
 The Computer Security Fast Track is an intensive program that offers you the chance to complete all six courses required to earn the certificate in a single term.
-The fast track is available online every term and in-class in the Spring/Summer term.
+The fast track is available in class each term.

 For more information, contact Academic Coordinator Alex Ferworn at firstname.lastname@example.org.